How to Convert MBR to GPT or GPT to MBR Without Data Loss?

 Note: Make a backup of your files beforehand since this will erase everything from your hard drive.
 You will see a sizable single region of free space after eliminating all divisions.

-This technique comes in handy if you're reinstalling Windows on a new computer or if you want to convert your main hard drive while doing so.
+This technique comes in handy if you're reinstalling Windows on a new computer or want to convert your main hard drive.
 This approach is rather simple, but you must have UEFI support and boot the installation media in UEFI mode in order to use it.

 How To Boot into UEFI Mode?

-When Windows 11 has converted your MBR to GPT, you need to go to the BIOS and switch the boot mode to UEFI.
+When Windows 11 has converted your MBR to GPT, you must go to the BIOS and switch the boot mode to UEFI.
 You will execute that by following the steps that are listed below.

 Step 1.
 Shut down and restart your computer.
 To enter the BIOS setting, keep hitting F2/F9/Del (various computers may require a different set of keys).